brianpos/sdc-by-example/1.Basics/terminology.md

 ### 4. Canonical ValueSet Reference (version specific) - not terminology server specific

-This is similar to the previous example, but the version is specified.
+This is similar to the previous example, but with the version is specified.
 The terminology server is expected to return the specified version of the value set.
 If the version is not available, the terminology server is expected to return an error.

 > **TODO:** Check if this error report is the expected behavior, or if it should
 > just use the current one and a warning.

+This option is best used where a known specific version of a ValueSet is required to be used, as is often found in pre-defined jurisdictional forms that change periodically.

 ```json
 {